top of page

 In this conference, along with our featured guest presenters, we will be exploring the pros and cons of different construction contract language concepts, procurement approaches, project cost controls, and construction audit techniques.
 Learning points will be provided with examples.

-Attendees will have the opportunity to interact with our featured guest presenters, our conference facilitators, and other participants on a wide variety of construction cost control and audit best practices such as the following:
+Attendees will have the opportunity to interact with our featured guest presenters, our conference facilitators, and other participants on a wide variety of construction cost control and audit best practices such as the ones listed below.

-Our featured guest presenters with be discussing their greatest challenges and their best practice solutions for managing and auditing CMAR and/or Design-Build construction contracts.
+Our featured guest presenters will be discussing their greatest challenges and their best practice solutions for managing and auditing CMAR and/or Design-Build construction contracts.
 Some topics to be covered include:

 (a) conventional insurance.